National inventory of asbestos for DFO and Coast Guard buildings and assets

-- Where the presence of asbestos in a building is unknown, DFO /CCG will be conducting on-site inspections before any invasive or disruptive maintenance or repair work is undertaken.
+- Where the presence of asbestos in a building or asset is unknown, DFO / Coast Guard will be conducting on-site inspections before any invasive or disruptive maintenance or repair work is undertaken.

-- Where there is no asbestos in a building, an AMP is not required.
+- Where there is no asbestos in a building or asset, an AMP is not required.

 |No.||DFRP No.||Asset name||Address||City||Province||Postal code||Asset type||Known presence of asbestos?||Asbestos management plan in place?|

 How DFO and CCG manages asbestos in other assets